olegknyazev/GameTablesDocs/reference/data_types.md

 C# types: [Rect](https://docs.unity3d.com/ScriptReference/Rect.html), [RectInt](https://docs.unity3d.com/ScriptReference/RectInt.html).

 ### Enumerations
 Enumerated properties accept values from a predefined set.
 To specify the value for an enumerated property, just write the name of the value.
+Case and whitespace are ignored when comparing names.

-Some enumerations can have multiple values (`[Flags]` enums in C# terms).
+Some enumerations allow multiple values at once (`[Flags]` enums in C# terms).
 To specify several values for a flags property, list the values separated by commas or pipe characters (`|`).
-Case and whitespace are ignored when comparing names.

 Examples of enumerations:
 - Off